 Both the Quarter Horse and Thoroughbred are incredibly similar.
 Amateurs may find it difficult to see the difference between these two breeds simply by looking at them.
-They both have somewhat compact bodies that are incredibly muscular and single-colored coats.
-If you are interested in one horse purely because of its appearance, you will likely enjoy the appearance of the other.
+They both have somewhat compact bodies that are incredibly muscular, and they have single-colored coats.
+If you are interested in one horse purely because of their appearance, you will also likely enjoy the appearance of the other.

 If you have no experience with horses or have children, the Quarter Horse is definitely the best option.
 In comparison, Thoroughbreds are ideal for professionals who want a horse for racing purposes.
-You can also have a Quarter Horse for professional purposes, with the exception of long distance running.
+You can also have a Quarter Horse for professional purposes, though, with the exception of long-distance running.

 Interestingly, Quarter Horses and Thoroughbreds seem to interpret instructions the same way.
-As a result, they tend to respond to training in the same manner.
-Despite the similarity in how they interpret training, Thoroughbreds are more difficult to train simply because of their unruly nature.
+As a result, they tend to respond to training similarly.
+Despite this, though, Thoroughbreds are more difficult to train simply because of their unruly nature.

 Another way that Quarter Horses and Thoroughbreds differ is in their exercising.
-Although both horses are very athletic, Thoroughbreds need more exercising and activities than Quarter Horses.
-Quarter Horses do really well grazing in pastures.
-Thoroughbreds, on the other hand, may need more stimulation and exercise.
+Although both horses are athletic, Thoroughbreds need more exercise and activities than Quarter Horses.
+Quarter Horses do well grazing in pastures, but Thoroughbreds may need more stimulation and exercise.

-Both Quarter Horse and Thoroughbred horse breeds are incredibly gorgeous, athletic, and favorites among the horse community.
+The Quarter Horse and the Thoroughbred are both incredibly gorgeous, athletic, and favorites among the horse community.
 Still, the horses are fairly different, despite the possibility of a shared lineage and various similarities.

-With that in mind, Quarter Horses are right for just about anyone, except long distance racers.
-If you want a horse for long distance racing, select a Thoroughbred and make sure to get an educated trainer.
+With that in mind, Quarter Horses are right for just about anyone, except long-distance racers.
+If you want a horse for that purpose, select a Thoroughbred, and make sure to get an educated trainer.
 For any other needs, the Quarter Horse will likely be the more manageable and enjoyable horse of the two.